criteo/eslint-plugin-criteo/README.md

 `@Select()` exposes an `Observable` that must be subscribed using the `async` pipe in the template.
 It makes it verbose and creates one subscription per usage.
 However, the `@ViewSelectSnapshot()` exposes the raw value directly and refreshes the view on every change ; making it more concise and easier to use.

+### no-null-undefined-comparison

+_Forbid comparisons with `null` and `undefined`._

+Why?

+The difference between `null` and `undefined` is specific to Javascript and can be tricky for juniors/backend developers.
+Most of the time, we don't need to distinguish these 2 values, so using `isNil` from _lodash_ is safer.

 ### ngxs-selector-array-length

 _Ensure that when using the @Selector() decorator, the number of selectors passed in matches the number of arguments passed to the selector function._